oyaGG/aaOcean/README.txt

 LINUX:
 All plugins/shaders come with makefiles
-You will need single-precision fftw library installed.
+You will need single-precision, threaded fftw library installed.
 See 'externals/fftw' for a ./configure script that I use to generate a static library to link with.
-Download source from fftw.org
+Download source from fftw.org You will also need OpenEXR and Z-lib installed

 WINDOWS:
 Look at the linux makefiles to make your Visual Studio projects